Kigunda-lilian/Kigunda-lilian/README.md

 ## Hi there! 👋 I'm Lilian Kigunda
 - 😄 Pronouns: she/her

-I’m a biologist with a deep passion for technology, on a mission to leverage computational tools and modern tech to drive innovation in the biological field.
-My ultimate goal is to become a skilled computational biologist and bioinformatician, using data and technology to solve complex biological problems.
+###I’m a biologist with a deep passion for technology, on a mission to leverage computational tools and modern tech to drive innovation in the biological field.

 ## 🌱 A Bit About My Journey
 As I work toward this goal, I've found myself diving into a variety of skills and tools, including but not limited to: